rcrdk/fast-feet-api/README.md

 - [x] This app should have only two kinds of user: admin or delivery person;
 - [x] It should be able to authenticate with document number and password;
-- [ ] It should be able to make the create another administrators;
+- [x] It should be able to create another administrators;
-- [ ] It should be able to make the CRUD of delivery person;
+- [x] It should be able to make the CRUD of delivery person;
 - [ ] It should be able to make the CRUD of orders;
-- [ ] It should be able to make the CRUD of receivers;
+- [x] It should be able to make the CRUD of receivers;
-- [ ] It should be able to make the CRUD of distribution centers;
+- [x] It should be able to make the CRUD of distribution centers;
 - [ ] It should be able to mark a order as "posted" (available to pick up);
 - [ ] It should be able to pick up a order;
 - [ ] It should be able to mark a order as delivered;